TSET04/huemn_project/readme.md

 3. Configure the MistralAI API key in the '.env' folder.
 4. Run the 'main.py' file

 ### NOTES: This Code aims to implement the self-learning capabilities of an LLM.
 The model learns through its mistakes and makes effective and better decisions in the future.
-During testing, the main while loop runs endlessly so to escape it, use 'ctrl + c'.
+During testing, the main while loop runs endlessly as it is meant to test cases accordingly, therefore to escape it, use 'ctrl + c'.